DavidVorick/CodeCommit/UserSpecification.md

 code-commit best practices.
 This means that there is one high level UserSpecification which outlines the major functions of the project, as well as smaller modules that each have their own UserSpecification.
-All of the UserSpecification docuemnts work together to define the project.
+All of the UserSpecification documents work together to define the project.

 ## Supported Workflows